 THIS CERTIFICATE HAS NOT BEEN REGISTERED UNDER THE SECURITIES ACT OF 1933, AS AMENDED (THE “SECURITIES ACT”), OR ANY STATE SECURITIES LAWS.
 THE TRUST HAS NOT BEEN REGISTERED UNDER THE INVESTMENT COMPANY ACT OF 1940, AS AMENDED (THE “INVESTMENT COMPANY ACT”).
 SALES OR OTHER TRANSFERS OF THIS CERTIFICATE MAY BE MADE ONLY TO ACCREDITED INVESTORS AS DEFINED UNDER RULE 501 UNDER THE SECURITIES ACT, WHO ARE “U.S. PERSONS,” WHO ARE NOT “ENRON COMPETITORS” AND WHO ARE NOT “BENEFIT PLAN INVESTORS” AS SUCH TERMS ARE DEFINED BELOW.

-BY ITS ACCEPTANCE, DIRECTLY OR THROUGH A NOMINEE, OF THIS CERTIFICATE, THE PURCHASER WILL BE DEEMED (A) TO HAVE REPRESENTED TO THE OWNER TRUSTEE (AS DEFINED IN THE TRUST AGREEMENT BY AND BETWEEN WILMINGTON TRUST COMPANY, AS OWNER TRUSTEE AND THE HOLDER OF CERTIFICATE FROM TIME TO TIME THEREUNDER, DATED AS OF [                              ] OWNER TRUST) (THE “TRUST AGREEMENT”)) THAT IT IS AN ACCREDITED INVESTOR AND IS ACQUIRING SUCH CERTIFICATE FOR ITS OWN ACCOUNT (AND NOT FOR THE ACCOUNT OF OTHERS) OR AS A FIDUCIARY OR AGENT FOR OTHERS (WHICH OTHERS ALSO MUST BE ACCREDITED INVESTORS), AND (B) TO HAVE AGREED THAT ANY RESALE OR OTHER TRANSFER OF THIS CERTIFICATE WILL BE MADE ONLY TO THE OWNER TRUSTEE, ON BEHALF OF THE TRUST.
+BY ITS ACCEPTANCE, DIRECTLY OR THROUGH A NOMINEE, OF THIS CERTIFICATE, THE PURCHASER WILL BE DEEMED (A) TO HAVE REPRESENTED TO THE OWNER TRUSTEE (AS DEFINED IN THE TRUST AGREEMENT BY AND BETWEEN WILMINGTON TRUST COMPANY, AS OWNER TRUSTEE AND THE HOLDER OF CERTIFICATE FROM TIME TO TIME THEREUNDER, DATED AS OF [                              ] (G-FUTURE INTEREST(J.M.
+OWNER TRUST) (THE “TRUST AGREEMENT”)) THAT IT IS AN ACCREDITED INVESTOR AND IS ACQUIRING SUCH CERTIFICATE FOR ITS OWN ACCOUNT (AND NOT FOR THE ACCOUNT OF OTHERS) OR AS A FIDUCIARY OR AGENT FOR OTHERS (WHICH OTHERS ALSO MUST BE ACCREDITED INVESTORS), AND (B) TO HAVE AGREED THAT ANY RESALE OR OTHER TRANSFER OF THIS CERTIFICATE WILL BE MADE ONLY TO THE OWNER TRUSTEE, ON BEHALF OF THE TRUST.

 BY ITS ACCEPTANCE, DIRECTLY OR THROUGH A NOMINEE, OF THIS CERTIFICATE, THE PURCHASER WILL BE DEEMED (A) TO HAVE REPRESENTED TO THE OWNER TRUSTEE THAT IT (A) IS A U.S. PERSON, (B) IS NOT AN ENRON COMPETITOR AND (C) IS NOT A BENEFIT PLAN INVESTOR.